Continuous Flow Production: A Complete Guide

 Manufacturing systems exist on a spectrum: from job shop production where each item is unique, to batch production for items with some variation, to mass production for large-scale continuous operations.
 Each system has its place depending on product type and market demand.

-Batch production is a manufacturing system designed for companies that offer variety in their product and/or have fluctuating demand.
-The production process consists of discrete runs or lots rather than continuously, allowing more flexibility and variation.
+Unlike continuous flow, batch production is a manufacturing system designed for companies that offer variety in their product and/or have fluctuating demand.
+The production process consists of discrete runs or lots rather than a continuous, nonstop flow, allowing more flexibility and variation between batches.

 Benefits of batch production include the ability to: